Atomic, molecular, and optical physics: Atomic and molecular physics

 Atomic physics is the subfield of AMO that studies atoms as an isolated system of electrons and an atomic nucleus, while molecular physics is the study of the physical properties of molecules.
 The term atomic physics is often associated with nuclear power and nuclear bombs, due to the synonymous use of atomic and nuclear in standard English.
 However, physicists distinguish between atomic physics — which deals with the atom as a system consisting of a nucleus and electrons — and nuclear physics, which considers atomic nuclei alone.
 While nuclear physicists concern themselves primarily with techniques to investigate atomic nuclei like particle accelerators, AMO physicists tend to be more interested in techniques in spectroscopy.
-Within AMO physics, many are interested in the study of Molecular physics.
+Within AMO physics, many are interested in the study of molecular physics.
 Although this field is related to atomic physics, there are also additional degrees of freedom that create more complicated Hamiltonians with interesting underlying physics.
-Molecular physics also has siginificant overlap with the fields of theoretical chemistry, physical chemistry and chemical physics.
+Molecular physics also has significant overlap with the fields of theoretical chemistry, physical chemistry and chemical physics.

 Both subfields are primarily concerned with electronic structure and the dynamical processes by which these arrangements change.
 The way that this is studied is by characterizing the system's Hamiltonian and understanding the energy levels of the system.
 Understanding the dynamics of these systems, particularly for molecules, is known as quantum chemistry.
 To probe the structure of these atoms and molecules, physicists use atomic orbital and molecular orbital theory to understand the electronic structure.
 Notably in molecular physics, understanding the electronic properities of your respective molecule will tell you the leading order effect in the energy contribution in the Born-Oppenheimer approximation of a molecules Hamiltonian.

 Molecular physics is concerned with atomic processes in molecules, but it is also concerned with effects due to the molecular structure.
 In addition to the electronic excitation states which are known from atoms, molecules are able to rotate and to vibrate.
 These rotations and vibrations are quantized; there are discrete energy levels.
 The smallest energy differences exist between different rotational states, therefore pure rotational spectra are in the far infrared region (about 30 - 150 μm wavelength) of the electromagnetic spectrum.
 Vibrational spectra are in the near infrared (about 1 - 5 μm) and spectra resulting from electronic transitions are mostly in the visible and ultraviolet regions.
 From measuring rotational and vibrational spectra properties of molecules like the distance between the nuclei can be calculated.

 As with many scientific fields, strict delineation can be highly contrived and atomic physics is often considered in the wider context of atomic, molecular, and optical physics.
 Physics research groups are usually so classified.